The Right Tools – Metalworking Files

 This one is carbide, and it eats steel.
 It devours aluminum, but it burns on wood.
 Super cool tool, but nasty just the same.

 While I love this tool because of what it does, I have a huge respect for it.
-Control is the key to avoid bloody knuckles, or worse.
+Control is the key to avoid bloody knuckles, or much worse.

 Comments